California county routes in zone A

 There are 28 routes assigned to the "A" zone of the California Route Marker Program, which designates county routes in California.
 The "A" zone includes county highways in Lassen, Plumas, Shasta, Siskiyou, and Tehama counties.

 A1

-County Route A1, more commonly known as Route of the Olympic Torch, is a 35.3 mi county route in Lassen County, California.
+County Route A1 (CR A1), more commonly known as Route of the Olympic Torch, is a 35.3 mi county route in Lassen County, California, United States.
+It gained its name as a result of being used for a portion of the 1984 Summer Olympics torch relay.

 County Route A1 runs from Route 36 near Susanville to Route 139 near Eagle Lake.
 It was originally named Eagle Lake Road.